 - The competition is open to all researchers working in any sector of UK biosciences, from universities, institutes or industry.

 - The Society is looking for an applicant with commitment to outreach over a period of time.
 This could involve a wide range of activities, from talks and written articles to hands-on demonstrations or art displays.
 The audiences can vary from school children to patients to the general public, but should not include a scientific audience above school level.

 - The judges will be looking for a programme of activities that can be demonstrated to have brought good quality science to non-academic audiences in engaging ways that are likely to foster a lasting interest in the biosciences.
 Judges will be marking specifically on scientific content, influence and recognition, innovation, evaluation and feedback, impact on society and working with underserved sectors.

 - Previous RSB Outreach and Engagement Award (formerly Science Communication Award) winners are not eligible to enter again.

 - Professional science communicators, paid for science communication work beyond their role as a scientist, are not eligible to apply.

 Email Raghav Selvam if you have any queries regarding this award.

 Dr Steve Cross (Chair) - Wellcome Trust Engagement Fellow, founder of the academic comedy night Bright Club and the science communication cabaret Science Showoff.

-Aimee Eckert - cell biology PhD student at the University of Sussex, and founder of science cabaret show Dr Jiggs Bowson's Charming Science Friends.
+Aimee Eckert - Senior Research Communications Officer at Breast Cancer Now, and founder of science cabaret show Dr Jiggs Bowson's Charming Science Friends.

-Dr Liz Granger - Public Engagement Manager University of Central Lancashire, and winner of the RSB Science Communication Award 2016 (New Researcher).
+Dr Liz Granger - Public Engagement Manager at the University of Central Lancashire, and winner of the RSB Science Communication Award 2016 (New Researcher).